Veilon Info

 Broken Test

-Test 'Should allow user to unshield ETH' calls unshield with old 5-parameter signature (nullifier, recipient, amount, token, proof), but the current contract expects 7 parameters (inputCommitment, changeCommitment, recipient, outputAmount, changeAmount, token, proof).
-The test is outdated and does not test the current contract interface.
+The test labelled 'Should allow user to unshield ETH' called unshield with the old 5-parameter signature (nullifier, recipient, amount, token, proof).
+The current contract requires 7 parameters (inputCommitment, changeCommitment, recipient, outputAmount, changeAmount, token, proof), so the test never exercised the current interface.

 Pending